AbelRutto/phase-3-sql-organizing-bears-lab/README.md

 the gems listed in this file to your system.

-In case you forget though, running `learn test` will **also** run `bundle install` if you haven't already installed the necessary gems.
+In case you forget though, running `learn test` will **also** run `bundle install` if you haven't already installed the necessary gems. if it persists run `bundle exec rpsec`

 ### A Note on Testing